-Achieving financial independence30 Sep 2019 4 min read
+Achieving financial independence15 Nov 2022 4 min read

-When we talk about financial independence, we mean reaching a stage in your life where you no longer have to work to pay for the essential expenses of life — bills, food, housing costs, healthcare, etc. The money you use to pay those expenses instead comes from sources such as savings, investments and superannuation.
-Sounds like an impossible dream, right?
+When we talk about financial independence, we mean reaching a stage in your life where you no longer have to work to pay for the essential expenses of life — bills, food, housing costs, healthcare, etc. Instead, the money you use to pay those expenses comes from sources like savings, investments and superannuation.
+Sounds impossible, right?

 It doesn’t have to be, if you start now.